Our Experts, Courtney Reynolds

 It’s no secret that being pregnant can be overwhelming at times – it’s an important job!
 Couple that with already working a 9-5 and you’re probably going to experience some unwanted stress.

 Here is what I’ve learned as to what to expect when you’re expecting – in the workplace:

 - Telling your boss

 It is good practice to be open and honest with your colleagues and boss about your doctor appointments.
-Set the expectation that while you will have these necessary appoints, you can still manage your time effectively around them.
-You should also be open about your symptoms.
-Let coworkers know you may be a little more emotional or sensitive than usual.
+Set the expectation that while you will have these necessary appointments, you can still manage your time effectively around them.
+It might help to also be open about your symptoms, and let coworkers know you may be a little more emotional or sensitive than usual.